|

 and Gettysburg, although outnumbered, Lee still managed to hold his ground until

+he felt retreating was necessary.
 After the war, Lee was offered many distinguished positions

 that came with high-paying salaries, yet he chose to accept the presidency of